davide-ario/SEIR-model/README.md

 # SEIR-model
-Code to estimate SIER model for Cantonal COVID data
+Code to estimate SEIR model for Cantonal COVID data